asyncapi/website/CONTRIBUTING.md

 ### Issues

 [Open an issue](https://github.com/asyncapi/asyncapi/issues/new) **only** if you want to report a bug or a feature.
-Don't open issues for questions or support, instead join our [AsyncAPI Slack workspace](https://www.asyncapi.com/slack-invite) and ask there.
+Don't open issues for questions or support, instead join our [AsyncAPI Slack workspace](https://www.asyncapi.com/slack-invite) and post your queries in the relevant channels.
 Don't forget to follow our [Slack Etiquette](https://github.com/asyncapi/community/blob/master/slack-etiquette.md) while interacting with community members!
 It's more likely you'll get help, and much faster!

 ### Bug Reports and Feature Requests